Paskutinis koreguotas: , Invalid DateTime

-The fundamental idea of both mining algorithms is that a miner tries to find a nonce input using brute force computation so that the result is below a certain difficulty threshold.
-This difficulty threshold can be dynamically adjusted, allowing block production to happen at a regular interval.
+Ethereum mining used an algorithm known as Ethash.
+The fundamental idea of the algorithm is that a miner tries to find a nonce input using brute force computation so that the resulting hash is smaller than a threshold determined by the calculated difficulty.
+This difficulty level can be dynamically adjusted, allowing block production to happen at a regular interval.

 Dagger(opens in a new tab) involves the generation of a Directed Acyclic Graph(opens in a new tab), random slices of which get hashed together.
 The core principle is that each nonce only requires a small portion of a large total data tree.
 Recomputing the subtree for each nonce is prohibitive for mining - hence the need to store the tree - but okay for a single nonce’s worth of verification.
 Dagger was designed to be an alternative to existing algorithms like Scrypt, which are memory-hard but difficult to verify when their memory-hardness increases to genuinely secure levels.
 However, Dagger was vulnerable to shared memory hardware acceleration and dropped in favor of other avenues of research.

 Hashimoto(opens in a new tab) is an algorithm that adds ASIC-resistance by being I/O bound (i.e. memory reads are the limiting factor in the mining process).
 The theory is that RAM is more available than computation; billions of dollars worth of research have already investigated optimizing RAM for different use cases, which often involve near-random access patterns (hence “random access memory”).
 As a result, existing RAM is likely to be moderately close to optimal for evaluating the algorithm.
 Hashimoto uses the blockchain as a source of data, simultaneously satisfying (1) and (3) above.